 What draws rodents into your home?
 It’s what draws them to every place.
 Food!
-With rats and mice is just as much about practicality and nutrition as it is taste.
-So we decided to put together a list of foods that are rodent’s favourites.
-Having in mind rodents have a better nose than even dogs, we put scores to give you an idea how attractive each of them is to potential pesky infiltrators.
+When it comes to two of the most common house pests – rats and mice, it’s as much about practicality and nutrition as it is about taste.
+So we’ve decided to put together a list of foods that these rodents favour the most.
+Having in mind rats and mice have better noses than even dogs, we put scores to give you an idea of how attractive each of them is to potential pesky infiltrators.
+So, what do mice and rats like to eat?

 Grains & Seeds

 Grains and seeds are the most natural rodent food.
 It doesn’t matter if they are dried and stored or fresh off the plant.
-In rural settings mice and rats seek out storage spaces or help themselves to what’s in the field.
+In rural settings, mice and rats seek out storage spaces or help themselves to what’s in the field.
 In the suburban environment rats and mice may burglarise bird feeders, or attack your flowerbeds.
 Your cupboards aren’t safe either.
-They can and will eat baking ingredients, oat and cereal from your cupboards if presented with an opportunity.
+These rodents can and will attack any baking ingredients, oat and cereal they can find in your home if presented with an opportunity.

-While not tasty as seeds and nuts, plants are often used as food.
-However this is more or less a starvation safety net for rodents.
+While not as tasty as seeds and nuts, plants are often used as food, too.
+However, this is more or less a starvation safety net for rodents.
 While preferring anything more filling in general, especially hungry mice or rats will go for a nibble on anything from grass to tree bark.
-This is a rare occasion in suburban environment, since many other sources of food are readily available.
+They are especially fond of vulnerable seedlings because of their tender structure.
+This is a rare occasion in suburban areas if any other sources of food are readily available.
+Still, keep an eye on your plants for signs of nibbling.

 Fruit & Berries

-Probably the favourite food of all kinds of rodents.
-They are also the strongest magnets for rodents.
-This is because their incredible sense of smell.
+Probably a favourite food for all kinds of rodents.
+They are also the strongest magnets for both rats and mice, thanks to the incredible sense of smell these two species have.
 Decomposing fruit emits a much stronger sweet smell than seeds and nuts.
 If you have any berry bushes or fruit trees in your yard, be sure to harvest them and not leave any fallen fruit lying around.
 Same goes for keeping fruit remains in the rubbish.

 Rodents are omnivores and as such aren’t opposed to some meat in their diet.
-However actively hunting is not typical behaviour for them, although rats are known to prey on mice.
-Rats and mice are generally opportunistic in regards of meat, snacking on it if they come across it readily.
-Rats are more partial to meat and will eat any kind of rotten fish, poultry and red meat from rubbish disposal containers and spots.
+Rats and mice are generally opportunistic in regards to meat, snacking on it if they come across it readily.
+However, active hunting is not typical behaviour for them.
+Actually, rats are more likely to resort to meat consumption, specifically insects and other small animals like mice.
+Rats are also more partial to meat and can eat any kind of rotten fish, poultry and red meat from rubbish disposal containers and spots.

 This should be a no-brainer.
 Both rats and mice love your rubbish bin.
 It’s a gold mine of potential food for them.
 The things that especially draw them to the rubbish pile are the ones that smell the strongest while decomposing – cheese, bread, fruit and veg, and meat.
-To battle this you need a strong metal bin (they can chew through plastic and would with ease) with a heavy hard to open lid.
+To battle this you need a strong metal bin (they can chew through plastic and would with ease) with a heavy lid that’s hard to open.

 If hungry enough rodents can even eat conventionally non-edible materials like leather and fabric.
-They typically give a nibble to everything that seems even remotely edible to them, to try it.
-Sometimes even the plastic insulation of electric cables.
+They typically give a nibble to everything that seems even remotely edible to them.
+You know, just to try it.
+Sometimes even the plastic insulation of electric cables can look like a tasty snack.
 Go figure.

 Some of your French cheese is missing?